Английский язык Другое Иностранные языки

 represent a late formation that arose as a result of the transformation of

-(F. Miklosich, I. Yagich, A. A.
+personal two-part structures (F. Miklosich, I. Yagich, A. A.

 Potebnya, D. N. Ovsyaniko-Kulikovsky, V. A. Bogoroditsky, L.A.
 Bulakhovsky,